YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 YottaDB global and local variable nodes may be represented in multiple ways within the YDBPython wrapper.
 First, YottaDB nodes may be represented as two-element native Python tuples with the variable name as the first element of the tuple and a tuple containing a set of subscripts as the second element.
 For example, :code:`("mylocal", ("sub1", "sub2"))` represents the YottaDB local variable node :code:`mylocal("sub1","sub2")`.
 Similarly, YottaDB nodes may be represented by tuples, e.g.: :code:`("^test3", ("sub1", "sub2"))`.
 Unsubscripted local or global variable nodes may be represented by simply omitting the subscripts from the tuple or function call, for example: :code:`("mylocal",)` or :code:`yottadb.get("mylocal")`.

-The Python wrapper also provides a :code:`Key` class for interacting with YottaDB nodes in an object-oriented fashion.
-Each :code:`Key` represents a combination of a global or local variable name and zero or more subscripts.
-Operations on this node may be performed by instantiating a :code:`Key` object representing that node's variable name and subscript combination and calling the method corresponding to the desired YottaDB API function on that object.
+The Python wrapper also provides a :code:`Node` class for interacting with YottaDB nodes in an object-oriented fashion.
+Each :code:`Node` represents a combination of a global or local variable name and zero or more subscripts.
+Operations on this node may be performed by instantiating a :code:`Node` object representing that node's variable name and subscript combination and calling the method corresponding to the desired YottaDB API function on that object.
 For example:

 .. code-block:: python

-    key = yottadb.Key("^myglobal")["sub1"]["sub2"]
-    key.set("myvalue")
+    node = yottadb.Node("^myglobal", ("sub1", "sub2"))
+    node.set("myvalue")
-    key.get()  # Returns b"myvalue"
+    node.get()  # Returns b"myvalue"

 Note that :code:`yottadb.get()` and some other functions return Python :code:`bytes` objects instead of :code:`str` objects.
 This is because YottaDB stores arbitrary binary data, which is not guaranteed to be UTF-8 encoded, as Python :code:`str` objects are by default.
 Accordingly, returning `bytes` objects allows users to retrieve arbitrary binary data from YottaDB without getting a :code:`UnicodeEncodeError` for binary data that is not UTF-8 formatted.
 When *accepting* data (or subscripts, etc.), on the other hand, YDBPython accepts both :code:`str` and :code:`bytes` objects.

-New :code:`Key` objects may be created from existing :code:`Key` objects by specifying additional subscripts in brackets, e.g.:
+New :code:`Node` objects may be created from existing :code:`Node` objects by calling a :code:`Node` object with subscripts as arguments or by specifying additional subscripts in brackets, e.g.:

 .. code-block:: python

-    key1 = yottadb.Key("mylocal")  # key1 represents YottaDB node: `mylocal`
+    node1 = yottadb.Node("mylocal")  # node1 represents YottaDB node: `mylocal`
+    node2 = node1("sub1", "sub2")  # node2 represents YottaDB node: `mylocal("sub1","sub2")`
-    key2 = key1["sub1"]["sub2"]  # key2 represents YottaDB node: `mylocal("sub1","sub2")`
+    node3 = node1["sub1"]["sub2"]  # node3 represents YottaDB node: `mylocal("sub1","sub2")`

+Note that the "callable" method generates only one new :code:`Node` object to yield the final return value.
+In contrast, the bracket method will create one new :code:`Node` object for each set of brackets, e.g. 2 :code:`Node` objects in the above example.
+Consequently the "callable" method is more performant and preferred.

 Intrinsic special variables may be accessed in the same way as global or local variables, with the provision that no subscripts are specified within the node tuple, as such variables are not actual YottaDB nodes.
 For example: